Ax52/middle.messenger.praktikum.yandex/README.md

 This messenger allows users to chat with each other fast and smoothly.

-As for now, it doesn't ready for use, but under active development.
+As for now, its ready to use.

 As for sprint_2 it now recieves some reactivity and got preparations for future releases.

 As for sprint_3 it now it recieves API, wss connection, SPA routing and got preparations for future releases.

+As for sprimt_4 it now recieves tests, builds with webpack instead of parcel, recieves Dockerfile, precommit hook (via Husky), auditted packages (on the moment of release).

 ## Overview